March 9, 2023

 Here's how Webflow works: you start by selecting a template or designing your own layout, then you can add various elements like text, images, and forms to your site.
 You can also customize your site's design using the visual editor, which is a lot like using your usual design software.

 The cool thing about Webflow is that it generates clean, semantic code in the background, so your site will be fully optimized for search engines.
-And, because it's a no code platform, you can make changes to your site in real time without ever having to rely on an expensive team of developers.
+And, because it's a no code platform, you can make changes to your site in real time without ever having to rely on an expensive team of developers. 🙌

-When it comes to building a website with SEO in mind, there are a lot of options to choose from, including leading no code platforms like Webflow.
 While Webflow can be a powerful tool for creating visually appealing and user-friendly websites, it's important to consider the pros and cons of using the platform for SEO.
 Let’s take a closer look at the pros and cons of using Webflow for SEO.

-The Pros of Webflow for SEO
+The pros of Webflow for SEO – is Webflow SEO-friendly?

 Built-in SEO features (meta descriptions, page titles, and alt tags)